gongahkia/personal-wiki/bach1/law/law101-Contract1/law101-Contract1-week3.md

 			* Court concluded “practical benefits” that Defendant Captain Myrick's promise gave (Plaintiff Stilk and other crew members work the ship safe back to London) amounted to **sufficient consideration**.
 			* Requirement of fresh consideration required in **variations to existing contracts** unless expressly dispensed with the contracting parties.
 			* Since Plaintiff Stilk **did not demand additional payment**, and Defendant Captain Myrick offered the crew in recognition that they would be required to work harder to achieve the same result.
 This could also be construed as a GREATER BENEFIT to the captain that the ship was returned to London as opposed to being docked overseas.
+  2. `Williams v Roffey`
+		* Case Summary:
+			* Defendants Roffey were *main contractors* to refurbish 27 flats for clients by a deadline.
+			* Main contract had a **penalty clause**, where the Defendant Roffey had to pay a penalty to clients if they did not meet the deadline.
+		   * Plaintiff Williams were a SUB-CONTRACTOR hired by Defendant Roffey to do carpentry work for the 27 flats for 20,000 pounds.
+			* Defendant Roffey became worried that Plaintiff Williams could not finish the work in time.
+Plaintiff Williams also ran into financial difficulties as the initally agreed 20,000 pounds was NOT ENOUGH for Plaintiff Williams to operate satisfactorily and earn a profit AND Plaintiff Williams failed to supervise their manpower properly.
+		   * Defendant Roffey's surveyor persuaded Defendant Roffey to pay the Plaintiff Williams more so Defendant Roffey agreed to pay Plaintiff Williams 10,300 pounds more *(575 pounds per completed flat)*.
+			* Plaintiff Williams completed 8 more flats, but only received 1,500 pounds further payment.
+Plaintiff Williams ceased work and sued Defendant Roffey.
+		* Legal Issue:
+			* Did Plaintiff Williams provide **sufficient consideration** in return for Defendant Roffey's promise to pay more?
+		* Court Ruling:
+			1. If A has **entered into a contract** with B to do work for, or to supply goods or services to B in return for payment by B and
+			2. At some stage **before** A has completely performed his obligations under the contract, B has reason to doubt whether A will, or will be able to, complete his side of the bargain
+			3. B thereupon promises A an **additional payment** in return for A’s promise to perform his contractual obligations on time
+			4. As a result of giving his promise, B obtains in practice a benefit, or obviates *(removes)* a disbenefit
+			5. B’s promise is **not given as a result of economic duress or fraud** on the part of A
+			6. The benefit to B is **capable** of being Consideration for B’s promise, so that the promise will be legally binding.